MIDI meets Mobile.

 Instruments have the following main settings:

 Here you can select the app (or MIDI output) whose sounds you want to use for this instrument.
-This is saved with the project and when you reload it, all connections will automatically be remade, either at load or when the corresponding app is launched.
+This is saved with the project and when you reload it, all connections will automatically and reliably be remade, either at load or when the corresponding app is launched.

 For multi-timbral synths (apps or hardware that can produce multiple different sounds at once), each sound is assigned one of 16 channels.
 Select the same channel in your synth and in this menu.
 If you only use one sound in the synth app or it doesn't support multiple sounds, just leave both at 1 or set the synth to Omni.

 Another use case for channels is AUv3 hosts like AUM: As AUM only appears as a single app in Xequence, but can host multiple instruments, you would use channels to separately connect to them: In AUM, enable the "AUM Destination" MIDI Source for the plugin, and in "Channel Filter", enable just one of the channels, for example, 3.
 Then in Xequence, select AUM as the MIDI destination, and channel 3.
 This way, you can host up to 16 separate instruments in AUM and create corresponding instruments in Xequence.

 For the Audiobus destination, the channel selector is replaced by a port selector for selecting one of Xequence's 16 Audiobus MIDI Outs.